 Trini laughed.
 "That's not what I mean!
-Do you know where you were, exactly two years ago, today?"
-BOB was looking at the ground.
-A slow smile came to his lips.
-"I believe I was being bullied into Glorious Pursuit," he murmured.
-"Little did I know..."
+Do you realize it's been an entire year since Carlos brought you to the family picnic!"
+"Ah, little did I know..."
 She gave him a playful shove.
-"And is it?
-Glorious, I mean?"
+"Would you still have come?"
 He stopped her in the leaves, gently brushed her hair back.
-"Glorious barely scrapes the surface of its splendor."
-"Oh," she whispered.
-"Then you would still have come?
-If you'd known?"
-"Of course, Trini.
-Only sooner.
+"Of course.
+Only sooner, Trini.
 I think I would have run."
 He looked at her as if seeing for the first time, her lips, her eyes, her forehead.
 His gaze returned to her lips, full and round, inclined to chap when winter came but now so soft, so soft.
 Her mouth drew his.
 It pressed and gnawed till he could hardly breathe.
 His grasp tightened.
 This time he could not stop.
 Afterwards she watched his face.
 He disentangled a leaf from her hair, the hair that had entangled him a short while before.
 His eyes were stormy, so serious.
 She waited, but he didn't speak.
 He helped her to her feet.
 They walked a bit.
 "BOB?"
 Trini squeezed his hand.